-The Late Autumn Term is approaching and I bet you have got kids in clubs most days.
+Kids in clubs most days, so much on your daily to-do list and everyone wants dinner.
 Life can sure get busy with more kids than hands can’t it?
 That busy season can make meal times super stressful.
-Trying to get one kid to Karate, one to ballet and one in an after-school club that’s a lot of juggling.
+Trying to get one kid to Karate, one to ballet and one in an after-school club that’s a lot of juggling on top of trying to make sure everyone gets a meal down them in-between.
+Meal planning can really help with cutting some of the chaos out of the hangry hours.
 Read on for Meal planning for busy mums – How to get the most out of it!

 When you have mouths to feed in between the juggle of after-school activities a meal plan can take the stress off meal times.
 Back in the day when I started blogging, I would join in with “Meal Plan Mondays” this was fantastic accountability.
 Sitting down to think about what I would cook for the week ahead.
 Then our whirlwind Christmas Twins arrived and it was so hard to think that far in advance.
 Meal planning slipped, as well as a lot of other stuff and we ate adhock meals, turning to junk food, “ping meals” or ready meals as normal people might call them. and take outs.
 This not only costs so much more, its not healthy way to eat and its super stressful standing in the shop thinking about what to make for dinner each and every day.

 Meal planning now for me is done a month in advance.
 Now before you take a huge intake of breath, hear me out.
 We have theme days each week which alleviates the stress that comes along with planning for a whole month.
 Along with theme days I always hold on to the fact that plans can change.
 A mentor of mine (Dani Wallace _ The queen bee ) talks about “structures from which to deviate”.
-If you read any of my other posts you will see that this is a huge thing to get a grip of.
+If you read any of my other posts you will see that this is a huge game changer.
 Life often has hiccups that knock us off course.
 I digress – Thats for another post.

-Meal planning for busy mums – How to get the most out of it!
+Meal planning – How to get the most out of it!

 Before we dive into planning, Is a month-long plan just too much right now?
 Just plan for the week, or plan a few meals in advance.